Where to Watch the Changing of the Guard in London: Buckingham Palace, St. James’ Palace and Wellington Barracks (2026 Guide)

 So the idea is, the soldiers on duty at St. James’ Palace march down to Buckingham Palace to assemble with the soldiers on duty there in the forecourt in front of the Palace.
 The unit on duty is referred to as the Old Guard.
 There they are relieved officially by a fresh set of troops that arrive from Wellington Barracks.
 This new set of troops is referred to as the New Guard.

-The exchange of duties involves some ceremonial doings and musical interludes.
-Then the New Guard in charge of St. James’ marches along the Mall to take up their position, while the New Guard for Buckingham Palace takes up their duties where they are.
+The exchange of duties involves some ceremonial inspections, reporting and musical interludes.
+Then the New Guard in charge of St. James’ marches along the Mall to take up their positions there, while the New Guard for Buckingham Palace takes up their duties where they are.
 The assembled Old Guard goes off duty and back to Wellington Barracks.
 Simple when you know what’s going on, right?

 Timeline for the Changing of the Guard at Buckingham Palace: